w3f/Grants-Program/applications/EasyPolka.md

 - EasyPolka is a pretty easy way for developer to join Web3.0 even he/she can only code in Javascript.
 Just by one-day learning, developer can join Polkadot world.

 - If EasyPolka system works well enough, then the network is valuable.
 Hope to build a parachain called **Anchor**.
+EasyPolka is a solution base on [Anchor Pallet](https://github.com/ff13dfly/Anchor) which is another Grants.

 ### Project Details